sindresorhus/eslint-plugin-unicorn/docs/rules/filename-case.md

 # Enforce a case style for filenames

-Enforces all linted files to have their names in a certain case style with the exception of `index.js`.
+Enforces all linted files to have their names in a certain case style.
 Default is `kebabCase`.

+Files named `index.js` are ignored as they can't change case (Only a problem with `pascalCase`).

 ### `kebabCase`